hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.2.0 =
+* Added updating of the Custom Themes properties on the General page upon manual editing of the Config Params JSON.
 * Fixed a possible fatal error in the admin with some third-party plugins.

 = 4.1.0 =